Activity note: Hotel check-in from 3:00 p.m.

 Lunch: At a local restaurant along the way, we will have a number of lunch entree selections to choose from plus coffee, tea, water; other beverages available for purchase.

 Afternoon: Arriving in Sedona, we will visit some of its most iconic viewpoints and attractions.
 With our expert naturalist, some of the destinations we may visit include Bell Rock, Airport Mesa, Red Rock State Park, and more.
 As we explore, learn about the rich human and natural history of this world class destination.
 A combination of natural beauty and a spiritual sanctuary, Sedona is known around the world for its orange and red sandstone forming incredible creeks, canyons, and buttes.
-Mid afternoon, we will check into the hotel located in the Village of Oak Creek.
+Mid afternoon, we will check into our hotel located in the Village of Oak Creek.

 Dinner: At a favorite local Mexican restaurant in the Village of Oak Creek, enjoy a plated meal featuring a choice of options along with chips and salsa, plus coffee, tea, water; other beverages available for purchase.